The first edition of this guide was published in 1950.Published by: WMO ; 2018 (2018 Edition)

 The first edition of this guide was published in 1950.

 Notes: Online archive (from 1950 onward) is available for logged-in users.
 Not registered yet?
-Click here or contact library(at)wmo.int (please replace at by @). - Other parts in preparation.
+Click here or contact library(at)wmo.int (please replace at by @). - Volume I and other versions in preparation.

 Collection(s) and Series: WMO- No. 8